inbravo/java-to-scala/second-milestone/values-variables-and-methods.md

 def incrementDef = (x: Int) => x + 1 /* A definition using 'def' */
 ```

-* In Scala, the word constant does not just mean val.
-Even
-   though a val does remain constant after it is initialized, it is still a variable.
-   For example, method parameters are vals, but each time the method is called
-   those vals can hold different values.
-A constant is more permanent.
+* In Scala `val` does not mean only a constant, even though a `val` remains constant after its initialization, it is still a variable.
+For example, method parameters are `val`, but each time the method is called those `val` can hold different values
-* Scala convention is to use camel case for constants, such as XOffset.
-* In Scala you can define the variables of the same name in different scope.